noa10/mataresit/docs/implementation-plans/real-time-status-updates.md

 - Added `markReceiptUploaded` helper to mark when image upload is complete
 - Added `fixProcessingStatus` to fix processing status when a receipt is manually edited
 - Modified `createReceipt` to set initial processing status to 'uploading'
-- Enhanced `processReceiptWithOCR` to update status at different processing stages
+- Enhanced `processReceiptWithAI` to update status at different processing stages

 ## 4. Status Flow Implementation
 The receipt now follows this status flow:
 1. `uploading` - When the receipt is initially created and the image is being uploaded
-2. `uploaded` - When the image upload is complete, before OCR starts
+2. `uploaded` - When the image upload is complete, before AI processing starts
-3. `processing_ocr` - When OCR processing begins
+3. `processing` - When AI processing begins
-4. `processing_ai` - When AI enhancement begins
+4. `processing_ai` - When AI enhancement begins (deprecated status)
 5. `complete` - When all processing is successfully completed
-6. `failed_ocr` or `failed_ai` - If an error occurs at any stage
+6. `failed` or `failed_ai` - If an error occurs at any stage

 ## 5. Error Handling
 - Added robust error handling at each stage of processing